derekdylu/plant-hunter/README.md

 - Configure `MONGO_URI` only in the Netlify Functions scope and restrict the database account to the required database and insert operations.
 - Re-run the tests, build, dependency audit, and secret scans before deployment.
 - Inspect GitHub secret scanning, code scanning, Dependabot alerts, releases, Pages, wiki, workflow artifacts, and repository visibility with authenticated owner access.

-## Contributing

-See [`CONTRIBUTING.md`](CONTRIBUTING.md).
-Keep changes focused, include tests for behavior or security fixes, and verify that contributed content can be redistributed.

 ## License